 By comparison, the Lectrofan, new Avantek and Sound+Sleep have 20 or more sound options.

-The buttons make an annoyingly loud click sound when you press them.
+The buttons make a loud click sound when you press them.
 Not a major issue, but if you need to smoothly change sounds in the night, it’s a bit jarring.

 For this price, you’re not going to get an amazing speaker, and it’s actually fine on low to mid volume.

 But if you need a loud machine to drown out noise, you might find the louder volume on the Big Red Rooster is as bothersome as the sound you’re trying to mask.

 If you don’t want to spend $40-80 on a white noise machine, the Big Red Rooster is one of the better ones I’ve seen for under $20.

 Probably the main points in its favor are the easy to use buttons and the fact that it can be battery operated, which isn’t common with these devices.